GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 2) Start the **RadeonDeveloperPanel(.exe)** on the local system.
 On the **CONNECTION** tab, enter the IP address of the **remote** system in the **Host name** and then click the  “Connect” button.

+Optionally a nickname for the connection can be provided.
+This name will show in parentheses in the Connection dropdown.

 System
 ======